 Soft Scrub with Bleach – This is one of only a handful of cleaning solutions I buy.
 I like it because it cleans and removes stains really well, but it has no harsh abrasives, and it rinses cleanly (unlike Ajax or Comet).

-Clorox Bleach Pen - You would not believe the garage sale clothes that I’ve rejuvenated and made new with one of these.
-It has both a blunt and a fine tip, so you can put the bleach just exactly where you want it, and because it’s a thick gel, it doesn’t splash or run onto areas where you don’t want it.
+Homemade bleach “gel” – You would not believe the garage sale clothes that I’ve rejuvenated and made new with this.
+It is simply one part chlorine bleach to two parts baking soda.
+It makes it easy to put the bleach exactly where you want it, and because it’s a thick gel, it doesn’t splash or run onto areas where you don’t want it.
 I have so much confidence in it that I will pick up badly stained, but free or super-cheap clothing that I would previously have avoided at garage sales, because I know that I can almost always fix it right up.
 It also works great on tile grout in the shower.

-Spray and Wash with Resolve - This is, hands down, the best stain remover I have found for clothing.
+Fels Naptha Laundry Bar and Stain Remover – This is the best stain remover I’ve found for clothing.
 It removes almost everything, without damaging clothes.
 Bee rolled down our hill and had the worst grass stains on her white capris.
 I soaked them in OxyClean, and tried all-fabric bleach, but the stains wouldn’t budge.
-I sprayed some Spray and Wash on them, rubbed it in with a small scrub brush, and voila!
+I rubbed this bar on them, scrubbed it in with a small scrub brush, and voila!
 Gone.
 I find that it works great on upholstered furniture too.
 For example, when your 3-year-old puts Barbie make-up on the couch.
 Not that mine does (*snort*)

 Extension cord with caddy – If you have to vacuum your house the old-fashioned way (without central vac), a long extension cord is invaluable because you can just plug in your vacuum once, and move throughout your entire house quickly and efficiently, without stopping to unplug and replug.
 I’ve had one for about a year, and I can’t believe I didn’t think of it sooner.